Refinancing a Home

 Ready to get started?

 Dr. Ketan Patel

-Find out how our mortgage clients feel treated like family, with personal connections based on open communication.
+Find out how BB&T treats its mortgage clients like family, with personal connections based on open communication.

 Learn how one client bought his first home and then later refinanced—with the same mortgage loan officer.